flowerDuo/GES-GSP-Stitching/README.md

 ### 1. Usage

-1. Download code and comile.
+	(1).
+Download code and comile.
-	* You need  **Opencv 4.4.0**,**VLFEAT**,**Eigen**
+		You need Opencv 4.4.0, VLFEAT, Eigen.
-2. Download dataset to "input-data" folder.
+	(2).
+Download dataset to "input-data" folder.
-3. Run project.
+	(3).
+Run project.

 Or

-4. We provide scripts that make it easier to test data.
+	(4).
+We provide scripts that make it easier to test data.
 The following are the steps:
-5. Edit "RUN_EXE.bat".
+	(5).
+Edit "RUN_EXE.bat".
-	* Change "file=\RUN_FILE.txt" and "\GES_Stitching.exe" to corresponding path.
+		Change "file=\RUN_FILE.txt" and "\GES_Stitching.exe" to corresponding path.
-5. List dataset names you want to test in "RUN_FILE.txt".
+	(6).
+List dataset names you want to test in "RUN_FILE.txt".
-6. Click "RUN_EXE.bat".
+	(7).
+Click "RUN_EXE.bat".

 Notice:
 * If you make changes to the code, you can copy .exe from the "x64" to the root directory and rename it to "GES_Stitching.exe" after running project.